 Many of these errors also apply to the CSS Profile form.
 There is an additional important error on the CSS Profile, which is answering the question about how much you intend to contribute with anything other than zero.
 This is a ridiculous question that does not clearly indicate that the amount is in addition to the expected family contribution.
 Answering anything other than zero will reduce the amount of financial aid for which you are eligible.
 If you are asked why you answered zero, simply say that money is tight and you are unable to pay anything extra to the college.

-Use our Financial Aid Calculator to estimate your expected family contribution (EFC) and financial need based.
+Use our Financial Aid Calculator to estimate your financial need.